Privatix/privatix/.github/ISSUE_TEMPLATE.md

 Please, provide us with information about the application environment.
 It will be very helpful during the debugging process.

+The easiest way to do it: to collect all logs via GUI.

-To do this, execute the following scripts:
+If it is impossible, try the following scripts:
 * mac: https://github.com/Privatix/privatix/tree/master/tools/dump_mac/dump_mac.sh
 * win: https://github.com/Privatix/privatix/tree/master/tools/dump_win/new-dump.ps1
 * ubuntu: https://github.com/Privatix/privatix/tree/master/tools/dump_ubuntu/dump_ubuntu.py

-Attach to the issue the resulting archive.
+Send logs to the [support@privatix.io](mailto:support@privatix.io).

-It contains information only about the Privatix application:
-1. logs
-2. configs
-3. db dump
+Do not attach logs to the issue, because they can contains private information, such as IP addresses.

 ### Additional Information